onecontext/onecontext-typescript-deno/DEVREADME.md

-# Official OneContext TypeScript Deno SDK
+# Official OneContext TypeScript SDK

-This is the official (Deno) TypeScript SDK for the OneContext platform.
-Use this SDK to connect your backend applications (with Deno), and CLI tools, to OneContext's platform.
+This is the official TypeScript SDK for the OneContext platform.
+Use this SDK to connect your Node backend applications, and Node CLI tools, to OneContext's platform.

 ## What is OneContext?